Download a professional PDF field guide featuring all the species found in New Ulm. Perfect for outdoor adventures, education, and nature exploration.

 These comparisons are based on documented wildlife observations from citizen science data.
 Locations with higher species counts may have more observation activity, different habitat types, or larger coverage areas.
 Regional rankings help identify biodiversity hotspots and unique natural areas within Brown County County.

-The New Ulm ecosystem supports 100 documented wildlife species across 91 taxonomic genera.
+The New Ulm ecosystem supports 76 documented wildlife species across 71 taxonomic genera.
 Located in Brown County, Minnesota, this area provides critical habitat with diverse natural communities.
-The location hosts 21 frequently observed species and 19 occasionally documented species, creating a balanced ecosystem with both resident and visiting wildlife.
-This location ranks #2 for species diversity among 9 Brown County County natural areas, placing it in the 78th percentile for biodiversity.
+The location hosts 16 frequently observed species and 15 occasionally documented species, creating a balanced ecosystem with both resident and visiting wildlife.
+Compared to nearby Brown County, New Ulm hosts 3% more species diversity.